nikhilvishwanath/100-days-of-code-python/README.md

 1. value at that node
 2. left child.
 3. right child.

-children are again points of our newly defined datastructure. so each children will have its own value and two children.
+Children are again points of our newly defined datastructure. so each children will have its own value and two children.
 Lets call this point a node in the tree.
 As per the three required things node will look like this in python.
 ```
 class Node(object):